mat-shur/sonic-orbit/README.md

 ## ⚙️ Anchor Program Information

 The game's backend is implemented using an **Anchor** program in Rust, deployed on the Sonic SVM platform.
-The program handles token minting, leaderboard management, player registration, gameplay attempts, and NFT minting.
+The program handles token minting, leaderboard management, player registration, gameplay attempts.

 ### 📊 UML Diagram of Program
 ```mermaid